DIY Fix: Replacing the Lower Intake Manifold on My 2008 Jeep Wrangler (3.8L V6)

 Placeholder: Photo of drain pan under radiator—messy but satisfying.

-- Label and disconnect: Throttle body, MAP sensor, vacuum lines, fuel injectors (careful, pressurized!).
+- Label and disconnect: Throttle body, MAP sensor, vacuum lines, fuel injectors.
+Take plenty of pictures to remember where stuff went.

 - Remove valve covers if needed for access (4 bolts each side).